Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

           v85);
 ```

-Slices in go a represented as a struct with three fields: a pointer to the data, the length and the capacity.
-Even though the pseudocode does not show it well, by looking at the disassembly, we can see how is it done.
+In Go, slices are represented as a struct containing a pointer to the data, the length, and the capacity.
+Although the pseudocode does not clearly show this, the disassembly confirms it.

 ```asm
 0x711C00                 call    io_ReadAll